 The main danger lies when storing or transporting cocoa in large quantities.

 How do you make a warehouse fire-safe for storing cocoa?After two major cocoa blazes in The Netherlands, DSV and Cargill Cocoa & Chocolate decided to work together on designing a new, inherently fire-safe approach to storing cocoa.
 Two new warehouses have been specially equipped to store cocoa products, and in particular cocoa powder.

 Spraying a cocoa blaze with water has little to no effect.
 Prevention is always better than cure.
 That is why we teamed up with DSV to build a new, safe warehouse for cocoa products – a warehouse that would significantly reduce the chance of a fire.
 And this warehouse is a global first for the cocoa sector.

 Gijs Vorstman, Supply Chain Director of Cargill Cocoa & Chocolate

 In the warehouse, oxygen levels are lowered from the normal 21 per cent to 16-17 per cent.
 At these levels, cocoa will only smoulder or smoke but not catch fire.

 If the cocoa does catch fire, carbon dioxide will be blown into the warehouse from two large tanks holding liquid CO2.
 This will reduce the oxygen level to 12 per cent, effectively extinguishing the fire.
-"The concept has been around for a while, but this is a very innovative application of that approach," says Gijs.

 Automated inbound and outbound movements